How the National Trust has deprived the people of Yorkshire of world-class art

 Since 1975 Beningbrough Hall in Yorkshire was home to a collection of Georgian portraits from the National Portrait Gallery.
 This was a way of bringing some of the riches from this internationally important gallery out of London to the North of England and to display them in a magnificent contemporary setting, just as some of the gallery’s Tudor portraits have found a home at Montacute House in Somerset.

-In 2021 Beningbrough Hall closed for refurbishment, and when the house reopened two years later, the walls were bare and the rooms previously filled with eighteenth-century paintings now housed unsympathetic modern art of no great importance.
-What happened?
-We believe that the paintings have gone back to London and are now in storage.
-Meanwhile, Beningbrough Hall, for all the money that has been spent on refurbishment, looks sad and unloved.
+In 2019 the National Trust sent the portraits back to London, where they are now in storage.
+Beningbrough Hall closed for refurbishment, and when the house reopened, the walls were bare and the rooms previously filled with eighteenth-century paintings now housed unsympathetic modern art of no great importance.
+For all the money that has been spent on its refurbishment, Beningbrough Hall now looks sad and unloved.

 The paintings and furniture have gone into storage